Hikaru Ito: Orix Buffaloes

+2008

 He spent his first year training to improve his skills as catcher in the team's Western League games.
-But due to his young age and lack of experience, he only batted at an average of 0.192 in 40 games with a strike-out rate of 0.25.
-Defense-wise, he had the most number of passed balls.
-Nevertheless, he had the most number of game appearances among the team's rookie catchers.
-He was finally given a chance at the first squad when he made his debut on the September 19 match against the Hokkaido Nippon Ham Fighters.
+But due to his young age and lack of experience, he only batted at an average of .192 in 40 games with a strike-out rate of 0.25.
+Defense-wise, he had the greatest number of passed balls.
+Nevertheless, he had the most game appearances among the team's rookie catchers.
+He was finally given a chance at the first squad when he made his debut on the September 19 match against the Hokkaido Nippon-Ham Fighters.

 Even though he didn't hit any home runs in any of his League games, he was able to hit two during inter-squad games.